fauconnier-n/Streamlit-SHAP-Explorer/README.md

 ***

 ### The model
-In the **[accompanying notebook](https://github.com/fauconnier-n/Streamlit-SHAP-Explorer/blob/main/notebook.ipynb)**, Cross Validation and GridSearch are used for hyperparameters optimization.
+In the **[notebook](https://github.com/fauconnier-n/Streamlit-SHAP-Explorer/blob/main/notebook.ipynb)**, Cross Validation and GridSearch are used for hyperparameters optimization.
 However, the app isn't running the model offering the best accuracy, but a model trained with way less iterations.
 It makes the predictions are faster (less trees), and the model is less prone to overfitting.

 Best Hyperparameters found (~58% Accuracy):